library-pals/read-action/README.md

 {
   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
-    "identifier": "", // Required.
-The book's identifier.
-This is an ISBN, Libby or Libro.fm share URL.
-Required.
     "book-status": "", // Required.
 What is the status of the book?
 Required.
 You can completely customize the default value and options.
 Default: `want to read`.
-Options: `want to read`, `started`, `finished`, `abandoned`.
+Options: `want to read`, `started`, `finished`, `abandoned`, `summary`.
+    "identifier": "", // The book's identifier.
+This is an ISBN, Libby or Libro.fm share URL.
     "date": "", // Date to record the status of the book (YYYY-MM-DD).
 Leave blank for today.
-Optional.
     "notes": "", // Notes about the book.
 Optional.
     "rating": "", // Rate the book.
 Optional.
 You can completely customize the default value and options.
 Default: `unrated`.
 Options: `unrated`, `⭐️`, `⭐️⭐️`, `⭐️⭐️⭐️`, `⭐️⭐️⭐️⭐️`, `⭐️⭐️⭐️⭐️⭐️`.
     "tags": "", // Add tags to categorize the book.
 Separate each tag with a comma.
-Optional.
   }
 }
 ```